magictm/strapi-plugin-tiptap-editor/README.md

 Thank you for using the MagicTM Tiptap Editor Strapi Plugin!

+## 📜 License

-## 📜 License: LGPL-2.1 License © 2023-PRESENT Marcin Stawowczyk (m7rlin)
+LGPL-2.1 License © 2023-PRESENT Marcin Stawowczyk (m7rlin)